Guide to Increasing Profits For Your Small Business

-The beauty about this system is it's 100% online so you don't need to worry about backing anything up.
-Kashflow is continually being developed and has a great user forum with most new requests being developed for the product.
+The beauty of this system is it's 100% online, so you don't need to worry about backing anything up.
+Kashflow is continually being developed and has a great user forum with most new user requests developed for the core product.

-Networking is the lifeblood for meeting other small business owners but also to let other business owners know about your products.
-There are networking groups online and the main business forums have thousands of members who interact with each other and help each other out.
+Networking is the lifeblood of meeting other small business owners but also to let other business owners know about your products.
+There are networking groups online, and the principal business forums have thousands of members who interact with each other and help each other out.

 They are all free for the basic membership which allows almost full integration with the group.
 So if you haven't done so already sign up for a free account today and get networking online

-- The ads are not targeted (so quality scores and impressions are low)
+- The ads don't target the customer correctly (so quality scores and impressions are low).

-There are Adwords experts who can help restore your campaign and really boost your revenues.
-It may be worth exploring the idea of hiring an expert or at least search online for help before you waste more money.
+There are Adwords experts who can help restore your campaign and boost your revenues.
+It may be worth exploring the idea of hiring an expert to help you or search online for specialists before you spend any more money.

 5) Improve Your SEO

-Millions of people are online searching for your products right now but if you don't have your website set up correctly for the search engines you are missing out on a lot of business.
+Millions of people are online searching for your products right now, but if you don't have your website set up correctly for the search engines, then you're missing out on a lot of business.

-SEO is seen as perhaps a murky unknown world and that can be the case as there is a lot of misinformation around the popular forums and it's difficult to know who to believe.
+SEO sometimes gets a bad press and seen as perhaps a murky unknown world, as there is a lot of misinformation around the popular forums and it's difficult to know who to believe.

-One of the brightest SEO'ers is Aaron Wall who has been around a long time and offers a lot of insight in his blog and operates and excellent online community.
+One of the brightest SEO'ers is Aaron Wall who has a long history online and offers a lot of insight on his blog and operates an excellent online community.
 You can see more of Aarons work on his SeoBook website.

-If business is slow and you need to get sales going again why not contact the people who have previously purchased from you either by email, telephone or face to face.
+If revenues are stagnant and you need to get sales going again why not contact the people who have previously purchased from you either by email, telephone or face to face.